lab-cosmo/librascal/docs/source/coding_convention.rst

 The class comment is often a good place for a small example code snippet demonstrating a simple and focused usage of the class.

-When sufficiently separated (e.g. ``.hh`` and ``.cc`` files), comments describing the use of the class should go together with its interface definition; comments about the class operation and implementation should accompany the interface definition of the class's methods.
+When sufficiently separated (e.g. ``.hh`` and ``.cc`` files), comments describing the use of the class should go together with its declaration.
+Comments about the class operation and implementation should accompany the class's methods (definition).

 Function Comments
 -----------------